pauliacomi/paper-2021-d4-sorption/manuscript.md

 [@wangRecentAdvancesTechnologies2019].
 Notably, the step-like adsorption behaviour is ideal from the application point of view of a breakthrough filter, as it ensures a narrow mass transfer zone and minimises the column dead zone at break point.
-Remarkably, the maximum uptake for PCN-777 is attained at low pressure of 7 Pa that makes this MOF highly promising for D4 removal in a gas phase concentration below 75 ppm.
+Remarkably, the maximum uptake for PCN-777 is attained at a low pressure of 7 Pa that makes this MOF highly promising for D4 removal in a gas phase concentration below 75 ppm, the contamination limit of siloxanes found in biogas streams [@ohannessianVolatileOrganicSilicon2008; @wangRecentAdvancesTechnologies2019; @dewilEnergyUseBiogas2006].

 ![ Representative snapshots of the preferential sitting of D4 in the pores of PCN-777 at 298 K for increasing loading at (a) 10% with highlighted interactions distance between D4 and the MOF